GluuFederation/docs-gg-prod/docs/source/admin-gui.md

 ### Service List

 Service entities are abstractions of each upstream service.
-Some examples of Services would be a data transformation microservice, a billing API, etc.
+A billing API is an example of a service.

-Check the Kong [Service configuration](https://docs.konghq.com/0.14.x/proxy/#reminder-how-to-configure-a-service) docs for more details.
+See Kong's [Service configuration](https://docs.konghq.com/0.14.x/proxy/#reminder-how-to-configure-a-service) documentation for more details.

 ![3_service_list](img/3_1_service_list.png)